HippopoStar/Steam_Deck/README.md

 6. `update-desktop-database`
 7. `ln -s ~/.local/share/applications/yuzu-${TITLE_ID}.desktop ~/Desktop/`

+/!\\ When creating a Desktop Entry, it will not show up immediately in Dolphin file explorer.
+    Refreshing directory will not work either.
+    -> Quit Dolphin and re-open it
+/!\\ `desktop-file-validate` does not detect the error when arguments are passed to the `TryExec` executable

 Lutris -> Yuzu -> Configure -> Custom executable for the runner:
 From `/home/deck/.var/app/net.lutris.Lutris/data/lutris/runners/yuzu/yuzu`